lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/01-Food-Delivery/README.md

 - As a manager, I can add an order for a customer and assign it to a delivery guy
 - As a delivery guy, I can view my undelivered orders
 - As a delivery guy, I can mark an order as delivered

+To launch only order tests, use `rspec -t order`

 ## 7 - (Optional) - Destroy actions